 Unit credit indicates the number of semester units earned in the course; these units may or may not be applicable to the degree.
 Degree credit indicates the units are applicable to the degree.

 Residence RequirementsA minimum of 20 graduate units at USC is required for the master's degree; 24 units for the doctoral degree.

 Residence for a graduate degree program at USC is a period of intensive study completed on the University Park campus, the Health Sciences campus and/or at one of the approved off-campus study centers.
 Each degree-conferring unit may establish a school residence policy.
 School residence requirements as presented in the USC Catalogue are approved by the University Committee on Curriculum and are to be interpreted consistent with university policies on continuous enrollment, leaves of absence, transfer of credit and time limits for completion of graduate degrees.
-Individual exceptions must be approved by the vice provost for academic affairs and graduate programs.
+Individual exceptions must be approved by the Associate Vice Provost for Graduate Programs.

 Pass/No Pass Graded WorkGraduate students may elect to enroll in courses on a pass/no pass basis with department approval.
 Course work taken on a pass/no pass basis cannot be applied toward a graduate degree.
 If a student later requires the course for a degree program (because of a change in degree objective or a decision to obtain an additional degree), the degree-granting unit can decide to allow subject credit for the course and require a substitute course for the unit credit.
 Individual departments may have placed further restrictions on whether a course taken on a pass/no pass basis can be used to fulfill specific requirements.